openzipkin/brave/README.md

 I advise you to read the [Dapper](http://research.google.com/pubs/pub36356.html) paper, but in
 short:

-What we want to achieve is understand system behavior and performance of complex distributed systems.
+> What we want to achieve is understand system behavior and performance of complex distributed systems.
-We want to do this with minimal impact on existing code by introducing some small common libraries that are reusable and don't interfere with the existing business logic or architecture.
+> We want to do this with minimal impact on existing code by introducing some small common libraries that
+> are reusable and don't interfere with the existing business logic or architecture.
+Besides not impacting
+> business logic or architecute we off course also want it to have a neglectable impact on performance.

 I looked into reusing zipkin 'as is' but did not find an elegant way to use the exising Scala code/api's into the Java/Spring code I want to incorporate it.
 I'm however very thankful to Twitter for open sourcing